komalkri-dev/komalkri-dev/README.md

 ### Hi!
 I'm Komal 🙋‍♀️

-- 🔭 I’m currently working as Project Enginner at Wipro Ltd.
+- 🔭 I’m currently working as a Project Enginner at Wipro Ltd.
 - 🌱 I’m currently learning Django and Flask.